frc-862/installers-old/CONTRIBUTING.md

     1. install [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) with `Install-Module -Name PSScriptAnalyzer`
     2. run via `Invoke-ScriptAnalyzer <filename>`

-It's okay if you don't know how to fix the warnings that the linter throws, just write a comment
+It's okay if you don't know how to fix the warnings that the linter throws, just write a comment in the code or on your commit